 Inovatec machinery provides media developments.
 We choose the correct tumbling media for your surface finishes.

 However, some of the most popular media composition includes Steel Plastic, Ceramic, Porcelain, Walnut shells, Corn cob etc.

 And for media shapes, the most-seen types are Spheres, Cones, Cylinders, Wedges, Tetrahedrons, Pyramids and many more others.

 With the many options available, there is a technique in selecting the best finishing media.

 Incorrect media choices can result in problems like stuck media in workpiece hole or workpiece damage.

-Ensure to get familiar with the technique.
+Ensure to get familiar with the technology.

 10. How can a Drag Finishing Machine be properly maintained?

 To get the most out of any device or machinery, periodic maintenance is important.